selforganising/book/assignments/week3.md

 * How far back do tweets served by the Twitter API go;
 * How can we store and extract data locally;
 * How can we extract data from the Instagram API;
-* How can we nicely combine data from two different sources?
+* How can we nicely combine data from two different sources;
+* Where can we serve our application from?

 The complexity of this task is greater than last week's, but none of the pieces are necesarily harder than anything you have already tackled.
 The trick will be to understand how all the pieces fit together and to break the task down into manageable chunks.